bespoke-silicon-group/accelerator-debugger/README.md

 certain time range.
 This can be accomplished with the following:

 `vpd2vcd +start+<start_time> +end+<end_time> <input_file> <output_file>`

+We also support loading XZ compressed files, which are on the order of 10x smaller than VCD dumps.
+The `xz` tool can be used to generate an xz file from a VCD file, which can then be passed to the debugger as the input.

 ## Creating a DebugModel
 To use the debugger, one needs to create a `DebugModel` based on the hardware